 , and has led cross-cultural training for a variety of groups.
 Henry worked with World Vision Canada's Advocacy & Education department for close to eight years (Sept 2004 - Aug 2012), coordinating a network of campus clubs and running a Youth Ambassador program for young leaders from Canada and East Africa.

-Henry's training comes from courses at Ryerson University's photography program, classes at Henry's School of Imaging
+Henry's training comes from courses at Ryerson University, classes at Henry's School of Imaging

 Family Selection Committee and as an Event Photographer for the Evergreen Brickworks